roblanf/MixtureModelHMM/Readme.md

 > NB: you can also plot the site likelihoods in the same way, but you'll see if you try it that these are far less informative!

+The functions implements `geom_smooth()` with default `span=0.03`.\
+`span` can be  adjusted as suitable where smaller numbers produce wigglier lines, larger numbers produce smoother lines.

 The command above will give you the following plot:

 ![a scatter plot showing a clear pattern](https://github.com/roblanf/MixtureModelHMM/blob/master/img/scatter_plot.png)